 Location.
 39° 9.396′ N, 75° 31.424′ W. Marker is in Dover, Delaware, in Kent County.
 Marker is on The Green, on the right.
+Marker is on The Green side of The Golden Fleece Tavern.
 Touch for map.
-Marker is on The Green side of The Golden Fleece Tavern.
 Marker is in this post office area: Dover DE 19901, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-The Golden Fleece Tavern (here, next to this marker); Ridgely House (within shouting distance of this marker); The Delaware Line (within shouting distance of this marker); State House (within shouting distance of this marker); Kent County Courthouses (1680-1983) (within shouting distance of this marker); Site of King George’s Tavern (within shouting distance of this marker); John Bell House (about 300 feet away, measured in a direct line); An Army of Restoration (CCC) (about 300 feet away).
+The Golden Fleece Tavern (here, next to this marker); Ridgely House (within shouting distance of this marker); The Delaware Line (within shouting distance of this marker); Delaware Decides (within shouting distance of this marker); The Green (within shouting distance of this marker); State House (within shouting distance of this marker); Kent County Courthouses (1680-1983) (within shouting distance of this marker); Constitution Park (within shouting distance of this marker).
 Touch for a list and map of all markers in Dover.

 Categories. • Government & Politics • Notable Events •